FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 #### Low-Loss Trial

-If a trial is not high-loss, it is called a **low-loss trial** (or even zero-loss trial, if Goal Loss Ratio is zero).
+If a trial is not high-loss, it is called a **low-loss trial** (or zero-loss trial, if Goal Loss Ratio is zero).

 #### Short Trial